karlgrieshop/BED_overlap/README.md

 ### Step 3: Visualise the BED files in IGV (Integrated Genome Viewer)

+In case you missed it, here's a [video tutorial for IGV](https://www.youtube.com/watch?v=YpNg0hNUuo8&list=PLSplvWwdPpSoyXjQ0xPs46CcA9Nzano9F).

 Use IGV locally to load both BED files as separate tracks and inspect overlaps visually.
 - Launch IGV.
-- Set the genome to Drosophila melanogaster (dm6/BDGP6; match the build used for these BED files).
+- Set the genome to *Drosophila melanogaster* (dm6/BDGP6; match the build used for these BED files).
 - Load tracks:
   - File → Load from File… → select `DPure_indels_mask.bed`
   - File → Load from File… → select `LPure_indels_mask.bed`
 - Zoom to regions and note apparent overlaps, differences, and any systematic patterns.
 - If IGV warns about mismatched coordinates, verify you selected the correct genome build.

-Tip: Use the video tutorial provided beforehand if you need a refresher on IGV.
+Tip: What is an "overlap" between LPure and DPure indels now that you've seen that data?
+Try to image a rule or set of rules that you could apply to to identify and count up the overlapping indel regions.

 ---